MikeHopley/ftl-ships-strategy/index.md

 Board auto-ships with two Crystals to neutralise them while getting combat training.
 Even if your teleporter gets hit through cloak at the worst possible time, your remaining crew will still have time to repair it before the other two die (due to Crystals taking 50% suffocation damage and having 125 health).

 Sell Crystal Vengeance at the first store (sells for 20 in Balance Mod).
 You only have one system slot left, so get hacking.

+&hellip;and I lied again.
+It's [technically possible](https://www.reddit.com/r/ftlgame/comments/al3bil/safely_destroying_auto_ships_with_a_medbay_on_the/) to kill automated ships, with perfect timing.
+Make one tiny slip and you lose a Crystal though, so I don't think the risk is worth the reward.
+It's not like this ship needs the scrap.